jupyter-server/enterprise_gateway/README.md

 ## Try It

 TODO: We're working on a PyPI package and/or Docker image.
-For now, you'll need to clone and install from the git repo.
+For now, if you want to install without Docker, you'll need to clone and install from the git repo.

 ```
 git clone https://github.com/jupyter-incubator/kernel_gateway.git